 New requirements based on PSD2 were introduced on 14 September 2019.
 Overall, the directive comes with putting all players under one unified regulatory framework and the banks need to provide access to their customers’ accounts via open APIs.

 So, why is this important for your online business?

 Learn more: Things you wanted to know about PSD2

 Before digging into the challenges, let’s start with the objectives of PSD2.
-There’s no question that the directive was created for standardizing regulations for banks and payment providers, but it’s also about making payments safer (which leads to increased customer protection), fostering innovation and competition.
+There’s no question that the directive was created for standardizing regulations for banks and payment providers, but it’s also about making payments safer (which leads to increasing customer protection), fostering innovation, and competition too.